serenalwang/serenalwang.github.io/teaching.md

 * ACM conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO): 2021, 2022

+* ACM The Web Conference (formerly known as International World Wide Web Conference, abbreviated as WWW): 2023

+* International Conference on Artificial Intelligence and Statistics (AISTATS): 2023

 * ICML Workshop on the Neglected Assumptions in Causal Inference: 2021

 * NeurIPS Workshop on Consequential Decision Making in Dynamic Environments: